So it's Miami. Who cares? Not this guy, though there was a time.

 The man's mellifluous urban poetry got me thinking: This song is the perfect political yardstick.
 Forget all this first 100 days, first year crap.

-What does 2pac's "Changes" say about Barack's changes?
+So I wonder What does 2pac's "Changes" say about Barack's changes?